vg402833-gif/VAISHNAVI/README.md

 Additional text is appended to the same file.
 The program reads the file content.
 The final content is displayed on the screen.
+## Assignment 5
+## Task1
+## working
+first creates dict
+student names are keys and marks are values it retrives name from user than dipalys marks of that student and it prints student not found if student name is not present
+## execution
+just we have to save and run the code there are no extra steps
+## Assignment 5
+## Task 2
+First create a list containing numbers 1 to 10 than extracts and stores in another list and prints first five numbers of the list than use reverse() that extracted list than prints it